 One of the things many people will be thrilled about is the NVIDIA Ansel support.
 As you may already know, Ansel is a photo mode incorporated into the most recent PC games in order to take high quality screenshots using the free camera option, field of fiew and filters.
 Considering FFXV has a sort of photo mode (very limited) that we all enjoy on console, Ansel should allow us to finally have more freedom and make epic images also during battles.
 Besides, chances are some Cinematic Tools will be developed by one of our talented programmers in the gaming community and that will be a good way for AMD users to enjoy a good photo shooting even without the required GPU.

 The Windows Edition is coming out on March 6th and the standard version will include every additional content released so far with add-ons and Season Pass DLCs for $49,99.

 The game can be preordered from the very first day of February from the official site, also getting more exclusive packages like items, outfits and decals for the Regalia.
-A Benchmark will be downloadable to test your rig and know in advance how the game will run according to your graphics settings and virtual memory.
+A Benchmark will be downloadable to test your rig and know in advance how the game will run according to your graphics settings and physical memory.

 Coolio.
 Now, how about the PC requirements?

 Yeah, I hear ya.
 This is what you were waiting for, isn’t it?
 The official FFXV page finally has the expected specs listed for minimum, recommended and 4K HDR, also posted in a dedicated section on the Nvidia site.
 Will your machine support all this?
 Let’s check it out together: